 The following attractions will enhance your experience:

-- Templeton Flax Mill Heritage Museum: Learn about the flax milling industry's impact on the local economy.
+- Templeton Flax Mill Heritage Museum: Uncover the economic impact of flax milling on the local area through preserved history.

-- Historic Courthouse: Explore this integral part of Te Hikoi Museum, filled with captivating historical collections.
+- Historic Courthouse: A key part of Te Hikoi Museum, this building houses significant historical collections and stories.

 Nearby Points of Interest